stephenslab/ipynb-website/README.md

    Python >= 3.5 comes with [pip](https://pip.pypa.io), so you should
    not need to install it separately.

-2. **Please note:** If you already have Jupyter installed for Python 2.x (e.g., Anaconda 2), then you will need to be careful that you install SoS for Python 3.x in the next step.
-To make sure, before running the commands below run `pip --version` or `pip3 --version`.)
+2. **Please also note:** If you already have Jupyter installed for Python 2.x (e.g., Anaconda 2), or any other version of Python, then in the next step you will need to be careful that you install SoS for the same Python >= 3.5.
+In other words, you need Jupyter and SoS to be installed with the same Python >= 3.5.
+Run `pip --version` or `pip3 --version` to make sure.)

 3. Install [SoS](https://github.com/vatlab/SOS) ("Script of Scripts")
    for Python 3.x: